pandemicpedals/pachydermpedals/collections/_tutorials/2021-02-23-useful-equip.md

 ## Test and Debug

 * **[Digital Multi Meter or DMM](https://amzn.to/2ZKM8PE)** - This is a must have.
 Not necessarily this one but you need a DMM.
 You cannot debug a pedal without one.
 You may also want [other test leads](httphttps://amzn.to/2NygEtp) as the DMM i mentioned only has the needle probes.
 I have liked these but I have only used them for about a month so I do not know about their long term sterdiness.
 * **[Oscilloscope](https://amzn.to/3dDXTzg)** - I have like the JYETech DSO Shell oscilloscope.
 It has been very useful for experimenting with sound.
 It is not the best or even professional quality, but it works really well for the price.
 I purchased the prebuilt version but they have DIY kits as well.
+I plan to upgrade to the [LabNation oscilloscope](https://www.lab-nation.com/store) in the future.
 * **[Transistor Tester](https://amzn.to/2P0arXr)** - You will read a lot of debate about this product and others like it.
 It does not do everything and is not as accurate as other tools or procedures.
 But as a quick tester to understand the part that I have it works pretty well.

 ## Work Area: